pingidentity/pipeline-example-application/README.md

 #### Policy Enforcement

 To see the policy enforcement in action, a new DaVinci flow would need to be created, or an existing one modified.
-As an example of a create, the following command was used.
+As an example, the following command was used.
 The command generated a Terraform plan, converted it to JSON, and ran the policy checks against the plan.
 If you want to run it on your own, you will have had to successfully run the `./scripts/local_feature_deploy.sh` script at least once to create a state file in the S3 bucket, and supply Terraform files to update or create the tested object.
 The state file is required to run `terraform plan` successfully.

 ```bash
 ./scripts/policy_utils.sh --plan-and-eval